Frequently Asked Questions

 Q. Will I be pressured to join?

 A. Absolutely not!
 We know that many people prefer to church shop anonymously before they start making relationships.
 As you choose, you may sign our Visitor’s Ledger and sign up for our monthly newsletter, and you are welcome to join us for coffee and discussion after the service (online or in-person).
 Make yourself known – or not.
 But we all enjoy meeting our guests.

 Q. What is available for my children?

-A. Religious education for youth and children is an important part of our mission and is available after the service.
-In fact, our RE program is one big reason people are attracted to this church.
-To find out about the RE program, go to RE Details.
-Contact the Director of Religious Education for more information at firstname.lastname@example.org.
+A. Family Ministry for youth and children is an important part of our mission and is available during the service.
+To find out about the Family Ministry program, go to FM Details.
+Contact the Coordinator of Family Ministry (CFM) for more information at firstname.lastname@example.org.

 Q. Where and When are Services held?